-Based in the Centre for Agroecology, Water and Resilience, this research project explores how citizens produce, manage and reclaim urban space, access land, and transform urban food systems.
-Using participatory video making within a broader framework of participatory action research, the project also explores how urban community gardens are contributing to the social and spatial reorganisation of cities.
-The project takes place primarily in Seville, Spain.
+Based at the Centre for Agroecology, Water and Resilience, this research project explored how citizens produce, manage and reclaim urban space, access land, and transform urban food systems.
+Using participatory video making within a broader framework of participatory action research, the project also explored how urban community gardens contribute to the social and spatial reorganisation of cities.
+The project took place primarily in Seville, Spain.

-The right to the city is the right of urban inhabitants to collectively produce, manage and govern urban centres.
-Since first appearing in the works of Henri Lefebvre, the concept has been substantially developed by different groups in terms of the rights of appropriation and participation, reclaiming public spaces, and the politics of autogestion (self-management), amongst other issues.
+The right to the city is the collective right of all urban inhabitants to produce, manage and govern urban centres.
+Since first appearing in the works of Henri Lefebvre, the concept has been substantially developed by different groups in terms of reclaiming public spaces, the production of urban space, and the politics of autogestion (self-management), amongst other issues.

-Through reflexive action research, the project draws on the idea of the right to the city, as well as the concept of food sovereignty, to explore the spatial and political significance of urban community gardens in Seville.
-Looking not only at the micro-politics and micro-transformations within these spaces, but also the significance of the gardens in spatial and historical context.
-In Seville the project looks at the gardens in the context of current urban development processes, as well as historical agrarian transitions and anarchist modes of self-organisation.
+Through reflexive action research, the project drew on the idea of the right to the city, as well as the concept of food sovereignty, to explore the spatial and political significance of urban community gardens in Seville; looking not only at the micro-politics and micro-transformations within these spaces, but also the significance of the gardens in spatial and historical context.
+In Seville the project looked at the gardens in the context of current urban development processes, as well as historical agrarian transitions, and anarchist modes of self-organisation.

-Participatory video making is a process that enables groups of people to tell their own stories in their own ways.
+This project emerged through two processes of participatory video-making.
+Participatory video-making is a process that enables groups of people to tell their own stories in their own ways.
 The process involves teaching a small group to plan, shoot, edit and distribute a film about a theme or issue that is important to them.
 This process creates important spaces for critical engagement with complex and occasionally difficult questions, and facilitates a process of collective narrative-building.
 In Seville, urban gardeners made a short film exploring the themes of communication and transformation within and between two community gardens.

-The project aims not only to enhance the claims of urban food producers to transform urban food systems, but also to identify opportunities to strengthen and develop the right to the city framework as it is currently articulated, with particular attention given to areas of potential convergence between the right to the city and food sovereignty movements-discourses.
+The project aimed not only to enhance the claims of urban food producers to transform urban food systems, but also to identify opportunities to strengthen and develop the right to the city framework as it is currently articulated, with particular attention given to areas of potential convergence between the right to the city and food sovereignty discourses.

 For more information about participatory video making in Seville see Yap, C. (2016).
 “Garden Inside: Communication, Representation and Transformation in Seville’s Urban Gardens.”
 Canadian Food Studies / La Revue Canadienne Des éTudes Sur L’alimentation.
 Available: http://canadianfoodstudies.uwaterloo.ca/index.php/cfs/pages/view/GardenInside.